-This is recognised through the use of 'Recognition boards' in every classroom, positive notes and phone calls home and weekly golden certificates.
+This is recognised through the use of dojos in every classroom, positive notes home and weekly golden certificates.
 In addition, we wish to give recognition to pupils who go 'over and above' by consistently demonstrating excellent behaviours by inviting them to "Hot Chocolate Friday" where they can have hot chocolate with the head teacher during Friday playtime.